The People that You Meet When You’re Riding Down the Street

 Even so, slinging dope is the steadiest work he can find.

 Jobs in the area are scarce and who would be willing to chance hiring someone as physically, culturally, and emotionally marked by his past as him, anyways?
-Not too many people.
+Not too many people, he said.

-So, it means he is kind of stuck where he is.
+So, he is kind of stuck where he is.

 Pausing and sizing me up for a moment, he asked, "So, you're not Caucasian?"